fnkzhang/ECS171FinalProject/README.md

 ### Data Exploration

 - Some features are a numerical representation of another feature: the column 'education' was pre-encoded and attached to the dataset as the column 'education-­num'.
 - The feature 'relationship' included specific values pertaining the individual's self-identified role in their relationship with a partner.
 Those in no romantic/guardian relationship were labeled as 'Not-in-family', or 'Unmarried'.
-This specific feature was lacking in terms of:
-    - single point of comparison.
-The self-identified role was relative and not unique enough to a single individual.
-    - vague attributes and minimal impact on our income_values; we chose to remove this feature from our dataset.
-- 'native-country' and 'race' were extremely skewed data points, and so we kept that in mind as moving forward with the pre-processing.
-Extremely skewed data could prove to be unhelpful/irrelevant in our model.
+- 'native-country' and 'race' were extremely skewed data points.
 - From the description of 'workclass', we noticed some overlap between the categories of the values.
     - 'Without­pay' and 'Never­worked' both meant the individual did not have an income.
     - 'Federal-­gov', 'Local-­gov', 'State-­gov' were all government jobs.
-    Still, we chose to see all the data points individual impact on our income through the heatmaps before choosing to simplify any of the 'workclass' categories.
 - the 'occupation' vs '50k' (ie. income_values) heatmap showed that there were specific jobs that were proving to have a great impact on the income, while all others were under 0.1 measure of correlation.
-We decided to single out those specific values and combine the rest of the jobs.
 - 'fnlwgt' included values that described how common an individual's position reflected in society.
-This specific features poses irrelevant to our goal, and so we eventually removed it from our selected features.
 - 'education' had values that spanned lower than hs graduate.
 Its heatmap against '50k' showed that those specifics didnt really alter our income_values.
 ### Pre-processing Data

 [Preprocessing Code](Preprocessing.ipynb)
 - We first did an initial check to verify that our data included no null values.
-- We dropped the feature 'relationship' as it seemed insufficient for our problem.
+- We dropped the feature 'relationship'.
 - We then encoded all our categorical values and used a correlation matrix and pair-plots to compare our features.
-We could see from the pair plot that there don't seem to be any apparent correlation between the features.
-As a result, we continued analyzing the features further as relatively independent features.
-- We grouped any of the grade-school level education values to a 'non-hs graduate', to simply our values.
+- We grouped any of the grade-school level education values to a 'non-hs graduate'.
-- We then normalized and standardized our numerical data in order to give all features equal weightage for a second round of comparison.
+- We then normalized and standardized our numerical data.
 - After a second round of heatmaps and correlation matrix, our final list of selected columns were as follows: 'edu_generalized', 'sex_values', 'marital_values', 'hours-per-week', 'capital-loss', 'capital-gain', 'age', 'occupation_values', and 'workclass_values'.
-Our final column will be our result column: 'income_values'.
+Our final column will be our result column: '50k'.
 - Finally, we simplified the categories of 'occupation' and 'workclass' to highlight the predominant features that would affect our outcome and also simplify our model's complexity.
-- With a last correlation matrix check, we could verify that our selected features play a greater role in determining the outcome of our income_values, and can proceed with a simplified dataset.
+- With a last correlation matrix check, we could verify that our selected features play a greater role in determining the outcome of our '50k' values, and can proceed with a simplified dataset.

 ### First Model (Neural Network)